Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/README.md

-rning Project – Toxic Comment Classification
+# Deep Learning Project – Toxic Comment Classification

 ## Overview
 This project was born with the aim of developing an automatic classification system for toxic comments using Deep Learning techniques applied to Natural Language Processing (NLP).